Short Term Rental Regulations: Ultimate Guide

 Summer may earn a commission at no extra cost to you if you purchase through links on this site.
 Learn more

-Following the exponential growth of the vacation rental industry after the Airbnb platform establishment in 2008, local US authorities started introducing various laws and regulations in an attempt to control the further spread of the industry and the negative effects it had on many real estate markets and communities.
+Following the exponential growth of the vacation rental industry after the Airbnb platform establishment in 2008, local U.S. authorities started introducing various laws and regulations in an attempt to control the further spread of the industry and the negative effects it had on many real estate markets and communities.

 What Short Term Rental Regulations Are